City of London

 In a place where everything seems aggressively new, St Giles church and a ruined bastion of the medieval city wall are the sole remnants of old London.
-At the heart of the Barbican complex in Aldersgate, it floats like a ship becalmed on a sea of modern red bricks, with blocks of flats and glassy offices rising like icebergs all around.
+At the heart of the Barbican complex in Aldersgate, it floats like a ship becalmed on a sea of modern red brick, with blocks of flats and glassy offices rising like icebergs all around.
 In summer, luxuriant growth from window boxes hangs down from the flats.

 The stone tower with its red brick top and wooden turret can be seen from many directions, but to get there, use the stairs from a section called The Postern on the raised Highwalk or approach at ground level from Wood Street.
 St Giles survived the Great Fire of 1666, but was heavily restored in Victorian times, lost its roof and most of its interior furnishings in the Blitz and had to be rebuilt after the War.